Actionable Neural Representations: Grid Cells from Minimal Constraints: Analysis of Simplest Loss that Leads to One Lattice Module

 Performing these integrals is easy using the fourier orthogonality relations; the two cross terms with mixed $\sin$ and $\cos$ of $\beta$ are instantly zero, the other two terms are non-zero only if $n_{d} = n_{d'}$, i.e. $d=d'$.
 When $d = d'$ these integrals evaluate to $\pi^2$, giving:

 Exactly as quoted in equation~\ref{eq:L0}.
 We can do the same development for the firing rate constraint:

-Where we have again simply used the orthogonality relation of sines and cosines.
+Again using the orthogonality relation.
 These are the constraints that must be enforced.
 For illustration it is useful to see one slice of the constraints made by summing over the neuron index:

 This is the constraint shown in equation~\ref{eq:L0_develop}, and is strongly intuition guiding.
 But remember it is really a stand-in for the $N$ constraints, one per neuron, that must each be satisfied!